 - What do online students have access to?

 Meet your Online Learning Librarian

-Your online learning librarian is Robin Davis, Emerging Technologies & Online Learning Librarian (faculty profile).
-You can reach her at (212) 237-8261 or firstname.lastname@example.org.
-As Online Learning Librarian, Robin can answer questions about using Library resources in online courses, providing students with access, teaching Library skills in online contexts, and more.
+Prof. Robin Davis is John Jay's Emerging Technologies & Online Learning Librarian (faculty profile).
+You can reach her at (212) 237-8261 or email@example.com.
+Prof. Davis can answer questions about using Library resources in online courses, providing students with access, teaching Library skills in online contexts, and more.

 Online library instruction

-If you teach an online-only course, have an "embedded librarian" visit for a week!
+If you teach a fully-online or hybrid course, have an "embedded librarian" visit for a week.
 We'll partner with you to provide online instruction covering library research skills.
-When you schedule this service, we'll discuss what would be most effective for your class.
+(See an example.)
+When you schedule this instructional service, we'll discuss what would be most effective for your class.
 Request online library instruction »

 Blackboard Faculty Support

 Get a helping hand with your online course from John Jay Blackboard Faculty Support.
 Email firstname.lastname@example.org or call 212-484-1197 (M–F, 9am–5pm) with questions about teaching and managing your Blackboard course.
 The Faculty Support team are experienced technologists and teachers.
 They also offer workshops and training sessions.

 Students in John Jay's online programs and classes will likely be able to access all the library materials they need from Day 1 without ever setting foot in the Lloyd Sealy Library.

 OneSearch and the rest of the library databases are available off-campus.
 To view articles/ebooks/databases, students will have to log in with the same username and password that they use for their John Jay email.
 Students do not need a library barcode — it's an optional OneSearch login that will let them see more search results, but not having a barcode does not prevent them from accessing library resources.
 (If a student has login trouble, direct them to our step-by-step login helper or to a librarian.)